PinMeTo/documentation/docs/locations-public-api-v1.md

 - **Batch requests efficiently**: When retrieving multiple locations, use the `/locations` endpoint instead of multiple single-location requests `/locations/{StoreID}`.
 - **Always check status codes**: Don't assume successful responses.

+## How to enable it?
+Please contact our support team to discuss your requirements.
+If the public API aligns with your needs, they can enable access for your account.